 3.3.1 Processing Narrative for Encryption

-The encryption area is responsible for receiving all data which is to be encrypted.
+The locking data area is responsible for receiving all data which is to be encrypted.
 It is

 responsible for receiving this data via copy/paste, free-text, or file upload.
 It is also